aesgu001/rshell/README.md

 2. The `echo` command will include quotation marks when printing quoted arguments.

-3. The `cd` command will not be executed successfully.

-4. The `git commit -m <message>` command will not be executed successfully.
+3. The `git commit -m <message>` command will not be executed successfully.

-5. Appended redirection operators will not perform redirection.
+4. Appended redirection operators will not perform redirection.

-6. Redirection operators passed in first per command will be recognized as executables, which will not be executed successfully.
+5. Redirection operators passed in first per command will be recognized as executables, which will not be executed successfully.

-7. Any output redirection will be ignored should any input redirection fail in one command.
+6. Any output redirection will be ignored should any input redirection fail in one command.

-8. Piping commands without operands, such as `ls -r |`, will be treated as a syntax error.
+7. Piping commands without operands, such as `ls -r |`, will be treated as a syntax error.

+8. The "." and ".." hidden directories will be displayed in the prompt if the user passes either of them as `cd`'s argument, resulting an awkward representation of the current working directory.
+**Note that doing so still works.**
+The user could "undo" this bug by simply entering `cd` in the prompt.

 ### ls Bugs/Issues/Limitations